godsylla/Civic-Data-Analysis/README.md

 ## Requirements

-- Materials must be in a clearly commented Jupyter notebook
+- Materials must be in a clearly commented Jupyter notebook.
-- You should demonstrate:
+- Students should demonstrate the ability to:

-    - Ability to thoroughly understand a dataset; be explicit about any assumptions you make in the face of uncertainty
+    - Analyze diverse datasets & explicitly state your assumptions.
-    - Plotting and visualizing wherever you can, and interpreting what you see
+    - Form hypotheses and justify them with solid statistical testing in NumPy.
-    - The ability to clearly articulate a hypothesis, then translate it into a justifiable statistical test
+    - Visualize and interpret your plots using Matplotlib and Seaborn.

-___
+---

 ### Useful Resources

 - Here's a [cheatsheet](https://chrisalbon.com/python/pandas_dataframe_descriptive_stats.html) of descriptive statistics methods in Pandas.